-Our Board dedicates time and attention to our cybersecurity and information technology risks.
+Governance: Our Board dedicates time and attention to our cybersecurity and information technology risks.
 The Board executes its cybersecurity risk oversight function collectively and by delegating responsibility to our Audit Committee.
-Our CIO presents to the Board at least annually and to our Audit Committee at least quarterly, covering a broad range of topics, such as recent and potential cybersecurity threats and incidents across our industry, best practices and policies, emerging trends, vulnerability assessments, and management's ongoing efforts to prevent, detect, and address internal and external cybersecurity threats specific to our organization.
-These briefings also include periodic third-party cybersecurity program assessments, benchmarks, and updates from our cybersecurity incident management exercises.
-Cybersecurity risks are documented and shared with our Audit Committee and the Board quarterly.
+Our CISO presents to the Board at least annually and to our Audit Committee at least quarterly, covering a broad range of topics, such as recent and potential cybersecurity threats and incidents across our industry, best practices and policies, emerging trends, vulnerability assessments, and management's ongoing efforts to prevent, detect, and address internal and external cybersecurity threats specific to our organization.
+These briefings also include periodic third-party cybersecurity risks are documented and shared with our Audit Committee and the Board quarterly.

-While our Board and Audit Committee oversees cybersecurity risk, senior management is responsible for actively managing cybersecurity risk, including overseeing and executing the risk management strategies discussed above.
-Senior management reports to the Board semi-annually on our enterprise risk management processes, ensuring transparency and accountability.
+While our Board and Audit Committee oversee cybersecurity risk, senior management is responsible for actively managing cybersecurity risk, including overseeing and executing the risk management strategies discussed above.
+Senior management reports to the Board annually on our enterprise risk management processes, ensuring transparency and accountability.

-Additionally, our Cybersecurity Steering Committee is co-chaired by our CIO and Cybersecurity, Governance Risk and Compliance manager along with other key leaders, including the Chief Human Resources Officer, Vice President of Finance, Corporate Controller, Senior Corporate Risk Manager, Director of Enterprise Infrastructure and Senior Director of Internal Audit, all overseeing the management of key cybersecurity risks and strategy for the organization.
-The Cybersecurity Steering Committee meets and receives bi-monthly updates, which provide ongoing visibility into cybersecurity risks and mitigation efforts.
+Additionally, our Cybersecurity Steering Committee is co-chaired by our CISO and Cybersecurity, Governance Risk and Compliance manager along with other key leaders, including the Chief Human Resources Officer, Vice President of Finance, Corporate Controller, Senior Corporate Risk Manager, Director of Enterprise Infrastructure and Vice President of Internal Audit, all overseeing the management of key cybersecurity risks and strategy for the organization.
+Our CISO has over 25 years of cybersecurity and corporate risk management experience.
+The Cybersecurity Steering Committee meets and receives quarterly updates, which provide ongoing visibility into cybersecurity risks and mitigation efforts.